ONSdigital/gptables/docs/how_to/additional_formatting.md

 # Add additional formatting
 There may be specific user needs or organisational reasons requiring formatting other than the `gptables` defaults.
+If this is required regularly, consider the use of a [theme](custom_theme.md).

 A wide range of options are possible with the `gptable.GPTable(..., additional_formatting = ...)` parameter.
 See the [XlsxWriter documentation](https://xlsxwriter.readthedocs.io/format.html#the-format-class) for all formatting options.

 !!! warning "Consider accessibility implications to formatting changes"